 of classes offered in Prince Albert can satisfy the first-year requirements of each of these Colleges.
 Students may also complete the first year from the College of Agriculture & Bioresources in Prince Albert.
 Additionally, the Prince Albert Program provides the two years of Arts & Science courses required for the University of Regina Social Work Program.

 The Prince Albert Off-Campus Program offers a vast selection of classes, with the added bonus of smaller class sizes.
 Students have on-site access to a University of Saskatchewan counselor for counseling and program advice.
 The program is housed in the Woodland Campus Academic Centre, with amenities such as well-equipped science and computer labs, a math/science tutorial centre, a university writing centre, and access to library services, a cafeteria, and recreational services including a gym and weight room.

 Affiliated with the University of Saskatchewan RPO Box 40, Muenster SK S0K 2Y0

 St. Peter’s College, located in Saskatchewan’s heartland, offers the best of both worlds: a friendly and supportive learning environment, along with excellent instruction and access to the University of Saskatchewan.
 Michael Hall, the heart of the campus, is a designated heritage building set in beautifully landscaped grounds.
 It stands as a testament to a tradition that spans a century of Benedictine commitment to education and community development.
 These classes are all University of Saskatchewan classes for which St. Peter’s College provides space and equipment.
 Tuition for WEB and TEL classes is set by the University of Saskatchewan.

-Get Connected PAWS SRA Program The first year handbook
+Get Connected PAWS Student Recruitment Ambassador Program The first year handbook